 11. Praise the Employee and Reward Their Success

 The most important thing you can do is to praise your employee and reward their success.
-Whether it’s an outstanding performance on an assignment, or they come in before the end of their shift without being asked, make sure that you take notice and let them know how much it means to you.
+Whether it’s an outstanding performance on an assignment or they come in before the end of their shift without being asked, make sure you take notice and let them know how much it means to you.
 Doing so might also help you prevent them from getting complacent with their performance.

 Conclusion